obspy/obspy/obspy/io/sh/README.txt

 --------
 Q and ASC (Seismic Handler) read and write support for ObsPy.

-The obspy.sh package contains methods in order to read and write seismogram files in the Q and ASC format used by the Seismic Handler software package (http://www.seismic-handler.org).
+The obspy.io.sh package contains methods in order to read and write seismogram files in the Q and ASC format used by the Seismic Handler software package (http://www.seismic-handler.org).